Helsinki-NLP/OpusFilter/README.md

 filtering, all segments have to be between the minimum and maximum length thresholds.

+The `min_length` and `max_length` parameters can also be given as lists, in which case Nth entry in the list is applied to the Nth of the parallel input segments.

 #### `LongWordFilter`

 Filtering based on maximum word length.